asyks/contact-api/README.md

   field somewhat arbitrarily, and would like to take another pass over them and make adjustments.
 I'd also like to do some simple validation of fields for storing standard things like email addresses, and phone numbers.
-It looks like this could be done pretty easily using Flask forms.
+It looks like this could be done pretty easily using Flask-WTF and/or WTForms.
   * Sanitizing json field values - I've read that SQLAlchemy handles quoting special characters in inputs on its own, so this may not be necessary, but given more time I'd do further reading/testing to verify whether that is in fact the case.